rheadmar/OTPPDataLoaderProject/README.md

 setting up an environment for conda should involve running some commands that look like the follwoing:

 <code>
-  conda create --name myenv --file env.yml
+  conda env create --name myenv --file env.yml

   activate myenv
  </code>